Poltergeist III: Casting

-Tom Skerritt was cast in the film as Bruce, a Chicago apartment building manager, while Nancy Allen was cast as Pat, Bruce's wife and the aunt of Carol Anne who becomes her temporary guardian.
-Heather O'Rourke and Zelda Rubinstein reprised their roles from the previous two films (as Carol Anne Freeling and Tangina Barrons, respectively) the only cast members to do so.
+Tom Skerritt was cast in the film as Bruce Gardner, a Chicago apartment building manager, while Nancy Allen was cast as Pat, Bruce's wife and the aunt of Carol Anne Freeling who becomes her temporary guardian.
+Heather O'Rourke and Zelda Rubinstein reprised their roles from the previous two films (as Carol Anne and Tangina Barrons, respectively) the only cast members to do so.
 At the time of filming, O'Rourke had been undergoing treatment for a diagnosis of Crohn's disease, which required cortisone injections; this left her with facial swelling, which was evident in the film.

-Corey Burton returned to provide the voice work for Kane, although he was uncredited for this effort.
+Corey Burton returned to provide the voice work for Reverend Henry Kane, although he was uncredited for this effort.
 Craig T. Nelson was asked to play Steve Freeling again but declined saying two was enough.